cyclus/cyclus/DEPENDENCIES.rst

    python -V

 Despite having installed python3, Ubuntu installations may still point at python2.7 by default.
-Python -V can return a version of python that is not preferred.
+So Python -V can return a version of python that is not preferred.
 In that case the python version can be changed system-wide with the update-alternatives command.

 First, you can list alternatives with the following command: